thunderbird/developer-docs/planning/roadmap.md

 ### Unified Toolbar Completion
 Priority: <span style="background-color: #FFFF99">P2</span>
 Delivery Quarter: Q3 2025
-Why: Let the rest of the UI consume the new Unified Toolbar, offering a centralized place to customize all views.
 High level objectives (non-exhaustive):
 * Remove old customizable UI toolbar.
 * Unifying controls for spaces, standalone dialogs, and windows.